Big Game Bound: Donovan McNabb; HOF running backs Earl Campbell and Tony Dorsett

 Also joining the show: “super agent” Leigh Steinberg.
 Often cited as the inspiration behind Tom Cruise’s character in Jerry Maguire, Steinberg represents some of the biggest names in sports, including Chiefs quarterback Patrick Mahomes.

-We’ll also check in with Indianapolis Colts linebacker Zaire Franklin, who offers a unique perspective, as the Colts faced both the Chiefs and the Eagles in the regular season.
+Indianapolis Colts linebacker Zaire Franklin dropped by to offer a unique perspective, as the Colts faced both the Chiefs and the Eagles in the regular season.
 Indy topped Kansas City early in the season and lost a heartbreaker to the Eagles.
 He’ll discuss the challenges defenses face against both team’s dynamic offenses.

 The Super Bowl is almost here and we have one more Big Game Bound left for the season!
 Don’t miss our two-hour gameday special tomorrow at 12 p.m.
 ET (Sunday, Feb.
 12) live from State Farm Stadium in Glendale, Arizona.